-When finished, this beautifully bound book will consist of 36 illustrations by Jesse Hawley of leading performers and performance groups reinterpreting gestures from the original.
-Each reinterpreted gesture will be accompanied by text written by Normandy Raven Sherwood in a poetic subversion of the original’s pedagogical style.
-The volume will also include an introductory essay by James Stanley, PhD contextualizing this work and the original in the histories of acting and actor training, as well as commentary, interviews and essays by contemporary artists and scholars working in the field.
+Published by 53rd State Press, this beautifully bound book consists of 36 illustrations by Jesse Hawley of leading performers and performance groups reinterpreting gestures from the original.
+Each reinterpreted gesture is accompanied by commentary by Normandy Raven Sherwood in a poetic subversion of the original’s pedagogical style.
+This volume also includes an introductory essay by James Stanley contextualizing this work and the original in the histories of acting and actor training.

 from the book

 A devoted shape is characterized by folding.
 When we devote ourselves we bow and crumple.
 To achieve devotion think of the curling of each small part, of the body and of the clothing, of the hair.
 But, significantly, devotion does not curl in the way a newspaper curls when it is burnt.
 The devoted one maintains eye contact with the adored object, in the air, slightly off stage.
 The face lifts up to receive its reward.